dougrathbone/time-sherpa/docs/project-todo.md

 - **Error Messages**: Maps common HTTP status codes to user-friendly messages
 - **AppError Class**: Custom error class for application-specific errors with retry control
 - **Test Strategy**: Mocked the `withRetry` function in tests to avoid timing issues with retry delays
+- **Settings Page Protection**: Added specific error boundary for Settings route with fallback UI

 ### Known Issues
 - The window.location.reload test in ErrorBoundary is skipped due to jsdom limitations (not a functional issue, just a testing limitation)

 ### Next Developer Handover Notes
 The error handling implementation is complete and all tests are passing!
+The Settings page crash has been fixed.
 The main areas to focus on next are:

 1. **Performance Optimizations**: The app could benefit from:
    - LocalStorage caching of calendar data